 Should I get travel insurance?

-Travel insurance and/or trip cancellation insurance is highly recommended.
-Frequently, many transportation routes (plane and ferry), as well as tours on Haida Gwaii are postponed or canceled due to weather or sea conditions.
+Travel insurance and/or trip cancellation insurance is always recommended.
+Frequently, many transportation routes (both plane and ferry), as well as land and ocean tours on Haida Gwaii are postponed or cancelled due to weather and sea conditions.
 This applies year-round.

 Is there public transit available on island?

 Unfortunately, there is no public transportation on island.
-Most communities will have a taxi service.
+Most communities will have vehicle rentals and/or taxi service.
 There are several companies on island that will provide taxi services and tours.

 Are all roads on Haida Gwaii passable for a camper?
 A small vehicle?
 Are there unpaved roads?

-There are only about 140kms of paved highways on the islands and many areas to camp in between the communities on the main highway.
-There is an extensive network of unpaved roads too, some suitable for a camper-van on short distances, and some not advisable.
-You will want to enquire locally at the Visitor Information Centres for information on the state of the roads and logging activity.
+There are about 140kms of paved/maintained highway and municipal roads on the islands that are suitable for most vehicles.
+It's always advisable to check Drive BC for up-to-date road conditions.
+There is also an extensive network of gravel forest service roads, some suitable for a camper-van on short distances, and some not advisable.
+Enquire locally at the Visitor Information Centres for information on the state of the roads.

 How safe is it to bike around the islands?